RaynardGerraldo/nokiaWA/README.md

 ```

-Currently a very early version of the program, lack of features but you can send and read messages (no images yet)
+Currently a very early version of the program, lack of features but you can send and read messages

 ## Chromedriver Instruction
 Note: Do this only if you face the errors mentioned in notice.
 Default ChromeDriver should work just fine.